-Happy Sire’s Day!
-On this weekend devoted to all things fatherly, here’s a scrapbook featuring five great sires of AKC history.
+Happy Father’s Day!
+On this weekend devoted to all things fatherly, we are featuring eight great sires of AKC history.
 These studly champions did some of their best work outside of the show ring.

 Standard Poodle Ch.
 Puttencove Promise (b.
 1955): A Westminster winner and a potent sire of great quality, Promise’s influence is stamped on the breed decades after he won his last show ribbon.
 Photo: Rudolph Tauskey

 Norfolk Terrier Ch.
-Max-Well’s Weatherman (b.
-1992), winner of 23 all-breed Bests in Show.
+Max-Well’s Weatherman, 1992, winner of 23 all-breed Bests in Show.
 Of the 37 pups sired by the pint-sized patriarch, 29 were champions.
 Among them was another big winner, multi-BIS Ch.
 Max-Well’s Rainman.
 Photo: courtesy Barbara Miller

 For more vintage photos, see “Times Past” in the latest AKC Gazette.